grafana/mimir/docs/sources/architecture/query-scheduler.md

 The connection from a querier worker to a query-frontend is persistent: once established, multiple queries are delivered through the connection, one at a time.
 The querier workers select the query-frontend replicas to connect to in a round robin fashion, in order to keep a balanced number of total workers connected to each query-frontend.

-In the case you're running more query-frontend replicas than the number of workers per querier, the number of workers connected to each query-frontend could be unbalanced.
+In the case you're running more query-frontend replicas than the number of workers per querier, the querier increases the number of internal workers to match the query-frontend replicas, to ensure all query-frontends have some workers connected.

+However, the PromQL engine running in the querier is also configured with a max concurrency equal to `-querier.max-concurrent`.
+In the event the number of querier workers is higher than the PromQL engine max concurrency, a worker may pull a query from the query-frontend but could not be able to execute it immediately because the max concurrency has already been reached.
+The queries exceeding the configured max concurrency will queue up in the querier itself until other queries will be completed.

 This may cause a suboptimal utilization of querier resources, leading to poor query performances when running Grafana Mimir at scale.

 ### How query-scheduler solves query-frontend scalability limits